 Canada has been a signatory to the United Nations Framework Convention on Climate Change (the "UNFCCC") since 1992.
 Since its inception, the UNFCCC has instigated numerous policy changes with respect to climate governance.
-On April 22, 2016, 197 countries, including Canada, signed the Paris Agreement, committing to prevent global temperatures from rising more than 2° Celsius above pre-industrial levels and to pursue efforts to limit this rise to no more than 1.5° Celsius.
-To date, 189 of the 197 parties to the UNFCCC have ratified the Paris Agreement, including Canada.
-In 2016, Canada committed to reducing its emissions by 30% below 2005 levels by 2030.
+In 2016, 195 countries, including Canada, signed the Paris Agreement, committing to prevent global temperatures from rising more than 2° Celsius above pre-industrial levels and to pursue efforts to limit this rise to no more than 1.5° Celsius.
+When Canada ratified the Paris Agreement, it committed to reducing its emissions by 30% below 2005 levels by 2030.
 In 2021, Canada updated its original commitment by pledging to reduce emissions by 40-45% below 2005 levels by 2030, and to net-zero by 2050.